kunwooshin/MatKV/README.md

    $ ./src/eval_batch_power_consumption.sh
    $ ./src/eval_pp_power_consumption.sh
    ```
+Ensure that the appropriate arguments are set within each script file.

 ### Generation Accuracy Experiments
 Preprocess new documents from `./data/LongBench-HotpotQA/documents` and replace the path of the question source file in `eval_batch.sh`.